mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

   . ~/.bashrc
 ```

-If that worked, you should see output like the following:
+Running `direnv` with the `--version` flag indicates I'm using the latest version available:

 ```bash
 $ direnv --version
 2.32.3
 ```

-To enable `direnv` for my directory, I need go to the directory where I have my Nix flake, and run the following commands:
+To enable `direnv` for my project, I need go to the directory where I have my Nix flake, and run the following commands:

 ```bash
 echo 'use flake .' > .envrc && \
   direnv allow
 ```

-Now, `direnv` will automatically load my Nix environment anytime I `cd` into your project directory and unload it when I exit the directory.
+Now, `direnv` will automatically load my Nix environment anytime I `cd` into my project directory and unload it when I exit the directory.

 ## Every new dependency makes initialization slower